-D&D Bandits are basically street thugs.
-They have hardened criminals that have taken up the existence of wrongdoing to get by.
-They wander in possess of people (and now and again different races) that like to live beyond the law.
+D&D Bandits are street thugs.
+They have hardened criminals who have taken up the existence of wrongdoing to get by.
+They wander in possession of people (and now and again different races) who like to live beyond the law.
 Accordingly, outlaws make their living as thieves, killers, and enforcers.

-You can track down them across any D&D world in a wide range of structures and sizes.
+You can track them across any D&D world in a wide range of structures and sizes.

 For instance, they might pester shippers and ranchers or way-lay voyagers along a shipping lane.
 In some cases, when left unrestrained, they might assume control over a whole town or town, basically turning into a little armed force.